Samsung Galaxy A33 price in Pakistan July 2023

-The smartphone has a 6.4-inch Super AMOLED, 90 Hz display with a FHD+ resolution of 1080 x 2400 pixels.
+The Galaxy A33 has a 6.4-inch Super AMOLED, 90 Hz display with an FHD+ resolution of 1080 x 2400 pixels.
 This premium display is shielded by Corning Gorilla Glass 5.

-The smartphone is equipped with a 5000 mAh non-removable battery, which gives a long battery backup in a single charge.
+The smartphone has a 5000 mAh non-removable battery with fast charging support at 25 W.

 |Build